• Skip to main content

 How to use the 21 Days of Becoming printable:

-First decide on ONE habit.
-Then, write down your reason for wanting to develop the habit.
+2) Write down your reason for wanting to develop the habit.
 I have found this helpful because it reminds me why it is important for me to be diligent in creating the habit.
 It helps me avoid giving up!

-Next, find some sort of quote or scripture to encourage you to forge ahead and push through to form your habit.
+3) Find some sort of quote or scripture to encourage you to forge ahead and push through to form your habit.

-Mark your start date and goal date.
+4) Mark your start date and goal date.
 The goal date should be 21 days from the start date.

 Once you have spent 21 consecutive days forming your habit, mark your completion date and celebrate because you are one habit closer to becoming “the me that I really want to be!”